How to use the command 'wget' (with examples)

 Explanation:

-• --wait=3: This option adds a 3-second delay between consecutive requests to the server.
+• --wait=3: Introduces a 3-second delay between each request to the server, to prevent potential server overload.

 Use case 4: Download all listed files within a directory and its sub-directories